zrafa/xinu-avr/README.md

 10. init (load bss and data from flash to ram) from avr-libc
 11. shell manages max.
 6 tokens
 12. date and time is managed by a little lib.
 No NTP or RTC
-13. Most of the const char in source code was moved to FLASH (program space) via __flash directive from gcc, or PROGMEM from avr-libc
+13. Most of the const char in source code were moved to FLASH (program space) via __flash directive from gcc, or PROGMEM from avr-libc
 14. tty_in is asynchronous (with interrupts) (ok).
 But tty_out is polled based (synchronous).
 15. open, read, write, seek, close use struct dentry.
 It is on flash on this port
 16. remote file systems, local file systems, ram file systems are disabled so far.